XPRSSN/XPRSSN.github.io/index.md

 ## Welcome to my Website!

-My name is XPRSSN and I am the owner of XPRSSNCHEATS (also known an Omega).
+My name is XPRSSN and I am the owner of XPRSSNCHEATS (also known as Omega).

 In case you want to, you can also find me on [YouTube](https://www.youtube.com/watch?v=dQw4w9WgXcQ).